aerospike/backup-go/cmd/asrestore/readme.md

 Restore Flags:
   -d, --directory string         The Directory that holds the backup files.
 Required, unless -o or -e is used.
-  -n, --namespace string         Used to restore to a different namespace.
-Example: source-ns,destination-ns -s, --set string               Only restore the given sets from the backup.
-                                 Default: restore all sets.
+  -n, --namespace string         The namespace to be backed up.
+Required.
+  -s, --set string               The set(s) to be backed up.
+                                 If multiple sets are being backed up, filter-exp cannot be used. if empty all sets.
-  -B, --bin-list string          Only restore the given bins in the backup.
+  -B, --bin-list string          Only include the given bins in the backup.
-                                 Default: restore all bins.
+                                 If empty include all bins.

-  -R, --no-records               Don't restore any records.
+  -R, --no-records               Don't backup any records.
-  -I, --no-indexes               Don't restore any secondary indexes.
+  -I, --no-indexes               Don't backup any indexes.
-      --no-udfs                  Don't restore any UDFs.
+      --no-udfs                  Don't backup any UDFs.
-  -w, --parallel int             The number of restore threads. (default - the number of available CPUs) -L, --records-per-second int   Limit total returned records per second (rps).
+  -w, --parallel int             Maximum number of scan calls to run in parallel.
+                                 If only one partition range is given, or the entire namespace is being backed up, the range of partitions will be evenly divided by this number to be processed in parallel.
+Otherwise, each filter cannot be parallelized individually, so you may only achieve as much parallelism as there are partition filters. (default 1) -L, --records-per-second int   Limit total returned records per second (rps).
                                  Do not apply rps limit if records-per-second is zero.
       --max-retries int          Maximum number of retries before aborting the current transaction. (default 5) --total-timeout int        Total transaction timeout in milliseconds.
-0 - no timeout. (default 10000) --socket-timeout int       Socket timeout in milliseconds.
+0 - no timeout.
+      --socket-timeout int       Socket timeout in milliseconds.
 If this value is 0, it's set to total-timeout.
 If both are 0, there is no socket idle time limit (default 10000) -N, --nice int                 The limits for read/write storage bandwidth in MiB/s -i, --input-file string         Restore from a single backup file.
 Use - for stdin.
                                   Required, unless --directory or --directory-list is used.
+                                  Don't work with --mode=asb
       --directory-list string     A comma separated list of paths to directories that hold the backup files.
 Required, unless -i or -d is used.
 The paths may not contain commas
                                   Example: `asrestore --directory-list /path/to/dir1/,/path/to/dir2
+                                  Don't work with --mode=asb
       --parent-directory string   A common root path for all paths used in --directory-list.
                                   This path is prepended to all entries in --directory-list.
                                   Example: `asrestore --parent-directory /common/root/path --directory-list /path/to/dir1/,/path/to/dir2
-  -u, --unique                    Skip records that already exist in the namespace;
+                                  Don't work with --mode=asb -u, --unique                    Skip records that already exist in the namespace;
                                   Don't touch them.

-  -r, --replace                   Fully replace records that already exist in the namespace.
+                                  Don't work with --mode=asb -r, --replace                   Fully replace records that already exist in the namespace.
                                   This option still does a generation check by default and would need to be combined with the -g option if no generation check is desired.
                                   Note: this option is mutually exclusive to --unique.
-  -g, --no-generation             Don't check the generation of records that already exist in the namespace.
+                                  Don't work with --mode=asb -g, --no-generation             Don't check the generation of records that already exist in the namespace.
+                                  Don't work with --mode=asb
       --ignore-record-error       Ignore permanent record specific error. e.g AEROSPIKE_RECORD_TOO_BIG.
                                   By default such errors are not ignored and asrestore terminates.
                                   Optional: Use verbose mode to see errors in detail.